shish/rosettaboy/README.md

 - [consts](docs/consts.md): lists of constant values
 - [ram](docs/ram.md): array access where some array values are special

+Pull requests to translate into new languages, or fleshing out existing languages, are very welcome :)

 Completeness
 ------------
 | Feature                            | Python    | C++       | Rust      |